Cleft and Craniofacial Surgery

 What is cleft and craniofacial surgery?

 Cleft surgery is the surgical procedure used to correct a cleft, which occurs when there is a separation of the upper lip and/or roof of the mouth.
 This typically occurs very early in child development in utero.
-The surgery restores both function, including the ability to eat, hear, speak, and breathe, as well as a normal appearance.
+The surgery performed by a plastic surgeon can restore both function, including the ability to eat, hear, speak, and breathe, as well as a normal appearance.

 Craniofacial surgery is the procedure used to correct congenital defects of the skull, which refers to issues that occur at birth or due to injuries to soft tissue and bone in the head and neck.

 When should I or my child see a specialist for cleft and craniofacial surgery?

 You or your child should see a specialist as early as possible if you believe you would benefit from cleft and craniofacial surgery.
 Early intervention is essential so your medical team can devise a course of treatment including the surgery and beyond, such as speech rehabilitation and dental restoration.Enquire with our plastic surgeons.

 A procedure called nasoalveolar molding, or NAM, can help to correct cleft issues.
 An orthodontist creates a plate that is inserted into the baby’s mouth, and he or she wears it all day.
 It is updated each week to keep up with the baby’s changing face. ¹

 What are the risks of cleft and craniofacial surgery?

 While cleft and craniofacial surgery does not carry many dangerous risks, all surgical procedures carry some degree of uncertainty.
 The most common risk associated with cleft and craniofacial surgery is asymmetry – which occurs when one side of the mouth and nose look different from the other side and does not match.
 Additionally, the incisions needed for the procedure can cause scarring.